dan007d/dan007d/README.md

 ## How to grab the scripts
+- Click on the blue script of interest below
+- Select (Ctrl+A) the whole text
+- Copy (Ctrl+C)
-Just click on the script of interest below, select (Ctrl+A) the whole text, copy (Ctrl+C), and paste (ctrl+V) into your actively opened CE table window!
-The script should appear under your last blue highlighted CE entry.
+- Paste (ctrl+V) into your actively opened CE table window The script should appear under your last blue highlighted CE entry.

 ## Available scripts